Nishan-e-Haider: Criterion

 The Nishan-e-Haider can be awarded to all ranks of the Armed Forces for showing feats of extraordinary courage in confronting the enemy.
 As a matter of practice and precedent, it has only been awarded where it has been established that the recipient acted despite high risks and was martyred (shaheed) in the act.

 Manufacturing

 The Nishan-e-Haider is manufactured by Pakistan Mint on the order of the Ministry of Defence.
 It is forged from captured enemy equipment and consists of 88% copper, 10% gold, and 2% zinc.

 Recipients

+Legacy

+Monuments or places named after recipients of Nishan-E-Haider include: